 As this is made the night ahead, it makes a healthy grab and go breakfast option for busy mornings.
 Set cups up with berries in the fridge, cover, then just spoon in the muesli and sprinkle on the almonds in the morning.
 Cap and go!
 For another great breakfast idea with chia seeds, try my Vanilla Chia Overnight Oats.

 - 6 ounces plain unsweetened Greek yogurt

 - 1 tablespoon raw honey or maple syrup

 - 1 dropper full of liquid vanilla flavored stevia drops optional

 - 4 teaspoons slivered almonds or chopped walnuts

 - Stir yogurt, oats, chia, milk, honey and stevia together in a medium bowl.
 Cover and refrigerate for approximately 12 hours or overnight to allow the pudding to soften and get creamy.

-- In the morning, stir the pudding.
+- In the morning, stir the porridge.
 If you would like it more fluid, stir in a little extra almond milk.
-To serve, divide berries between four small glasses or bowls, top with 1/2 cup of the muesli and sprinkle with almonds.
+To serve, divide berries between four small glasses or bowls, top with ½ cup of the muesli and sprinkle with almonds.

 - TO PREP AHEAD - Divide berries into the bottom of four glass jars.
 Stir the muesli together and divide into the jars, then top with nuts.